 Edina is traveling often, working on both continents whenever possible, and gladly developing projects related to Bosnia and Herzegovina.
 In 2007, Special Edition BH Postage Stamp was painted by Edina Seleskovic and in 2013, Edina designed the BH national basketball team jersey and their visual communication.
 She is the founder of first Artist in Residence program in Bosnia and Herzegovina at the studio of Ismet Mujezinović.
 In collaboration with artist Maria Lanas and astronaut Nicole Stott, Edina with the project Postcards to Space organized for the kids from hematology and oncology department at the Children’s Hospital in Tuzla to send their artwork and messages to the International Space Station.
 Her Think Freedom project, launched from the city of Sarajevo, has for three years now been on its European tour, and next year it will travel to South America, Asia, Australia – to have its final setting in New York in 2022.

 Edina Seleskovic is the winner of a number of awards such as Can Serrat Fellowship in Barcelona, Gosce Gallery Fellowship in Austria, Sculpture Space Fellowship in New York, and Sam and the Adele Golden Foundation Fellowship in New York, and became the only artist to receive these two prestigious awards for both painting and sculpture.
-She is also a motivator and frequent speaker at conferences with a theme of culture in society, such as Weekend Media Festival, OPEN FEST, STEPS conferences and CEO conferences.
+She is also a frequent speaker and lecturer with a theme of culture in society, such as IEDC Bled, Weekend Media Festival, OPEN FEST, STEPS conferences and CEO conferences.
 Edina is one of the founders and the director of project SuperWoman and the Festival of Contemporary Woman, that brings together influential women from all over the world who wish to share their inspirational stories of success.

 Her life and career are subjects of many magazine articles, TV and radio shows, and the documentary “Edina’s Story” by VoATV.
 Numerous planned projects take Edina throughout Europe today, she lives and works in New York, Sarajevo and Tuzla.